Transportation System Plan

 Are there ways that Camas can collaborate with Clark County to build continuous bike paths on common bike corridors that are shared between Camas and Clark County?
 NE 232nd and 500 both connect Camas on two ends but go through unincorporated Clark County along the way.
 There are no bike lanes but many bikes use both of these routes.
 I drive these routes almost daily and I have witnessed many almost crashes as cars go around bikes in the road.
 This creates a dangerous situation for both cars and bikes because cars often don't leave the required space for bikes, cars often speed in order to go around bikes, and cars are already often speeding at least 15mph over on these roads.
 I have witnessed a few narrowly missed head-on collisions of cars going around bikes in low visibility areas.
 I understand there are plans to develop bike lanes on these roads in sections that are within Camas, but it seems silly to develop a bike lane up to city limits and then stop, such as what has been done on 28th St and what is planned with the Everett St Corridor and the proposed plan for 232nd in the survey.
 Since bikes already use these corridors, and because these corridors connect Camas on either end, I think this should be a priority for many safety, community, climate, and equity reasons.

-Rachel Wilmoth asked about 1 year ago
+Rachel Wilmoth asked over 1 year ago

 Thank you for your questions and comments, and for using Engage Camas.
 The City of Camas works together with other agencies, when possible, to complete roadway improvements.
 A good example of this cooperation is the SE 1st Street and NW Lake Road Improvements between 192nd Avenue and Leadbetter Drive.
 The keys to these types of projects are not only interagency communication and cooperation, but available funding sources.
 The City looks for grant funding opportunities when the scoring criteria is favorable for a given project.